Lonza plans new production line to make Moderna COVID-19 vaccine ingredients

-Swiss contract drug manufacturer Lonza (LONN.S) said on Wednesday that a new production line in the Netherlands will produce ingredients for Moderna's (MRNA.O) COVID-19 vaccine, part of the U.S. drugmaker's plan to significantly lift output.
+ZURICH (Reuters) -Swiss contract drug manufacturer Lonza said on Wednesday that a new production line in the Netherlands will produce ingredients for Moderna’s COVID-19 vaccine, part of the U.S. drugmaker’s plan to significantly lift output.

 The line in Geleen will have the capacity to make ingredients for up to 300 million doses annually at 50 micrograms per dose, Lonza said.